 Here is a rough timeline of the application process:

 During the summer, you should be researching colleges you’re interested in applying to as well as considering a major.
 Make note of certain requirements, such as SAT or ACT scores.
-You can find a comprehensive list of data on numerous colleges (including SAT/ACT, GPA, admission rates) in the Empowerly portal.
 After contemplating your potential list of colleges, figure out what you need to fulfill their requirements.
 Sign up for SAT, SAT II, and/or ACT tests as needed, making sure you leave plenty of time for any exams you want to retake.